reactjs/react.dev/content/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/ybbQJX?editors=0010)

 In `handleClick`, we call `.slice()` to create a copy the `squares` array to modify instead of modifying the existing array.
-To explain why we create a copy of the `squares` array, read our [section](/tutorial/tutorial.html#why-immutability-is-important) about "immutability".
+We will explain why we create a copy of the `squares` array in the next section.

 We'll be able to click on the Squares to fill them again.
 Whenever Board's state changes, the Square components re-render automatically.

 Since the Square components no longer maintain state, the Square components receive values from the Board component and inform the Board component when they're clicked.
 In React terms, the Square components are now **controlled components**.

 ### Why Immutability Is Important

 In the previous code example, we suggested that you use the `.slice()` operator to create a copy the `squares` array to modify instead of modifying the existing array.
 We'll now discuss immutability and why immutability is important to learn.

-There are generally two methods for changing data.
-The first method is to *mutate* the data by directly changing the data's values.
-The second method is to replace the data with a new copy which has the desired changes.
+There are generally two approaches to changing data.
+The first approach is to *mutate* the data by directly changing the data's values.
+The second approach is to replace the data with a new copy which has the desired changes.

 #### Data Change with Mutation
 ```javascript